w3f/polkadot-wiki/docs/general/ledger.md

 Check [Ledger Polkadot App](https://github.com/Zondax/ledger-polkadot) specification for the list of transactions supported.
 It could be possible that some transactions are supported only on a specific version of the app and some transactions are not supported at all by any version.
 For instance, the staking `rebag` extrinsic is supported on the XL version but not on the light version.
+Support for the XL version is limited to singe calls (not batch calls), meaning that you can rebag one account at a time.
+Also joining a [nomination pool](../learn/learn-nomination-pools.md) is only possible with the XL version.
 The `setIdentity` extrinsic is not supported by any of the app versions.

 :::